D3V-S4NJ4Y/Fraud-Management-System/README.md

 ## 📝 License

-This project is proprietary to Odisha Police and is not open source.
+This project is developed for Indian Police and is not open source.

 ## 🤝 Contributing

 This is a government project.
-Please contact the Odisha Police Cyber Cell for any contributions or suggestions.
+Please contact the Indian Police Cyber Cell for any contributions or suggestions.

 ---

-**Built with ❤️ for the citizens of Odisha by Odisha Police Cyber Crime Division**
+**Built with ❤️ for the citizens of India by Indian Police Cyber Crime Division**